 Think about almost everything we do…

-Making a sandwich – Get out ingredients, butter bread, add filling, cut into squares or triangles if you are feeling posh, put on a plate.
-Sit at table, eat.
+Making a sandwich – Get out ingredients, butter bread, add the filling, and cut into squares, or triangles if you are feeling posh, put them on a plate.
+Sit at the table, and eat.
 Wash plate and chopping board etc. Put everything away.
 Finished

-Doing the shopping – Write list of what you need, drive to supermarket, collect everything on list, pay, bag up the groceries, load up the car, return home, unpack the car, put everything away.
+Doing the shopping – Write a list of what you need, drive to the supermarket, collect everything on the list, pay, bag up the groceries, load up the car, return home, unpack the car, put everything away.
 Finished.

 So as you see, this isn’t just a short term solution to stop you from treading on random pieces of Lego, this is a life skill and so many kids are just not learning it.

 When can I start doing this with my child?

 As soon as possible, even toddlers can help to clean up.
 Children in general, thrive with routine and it helps in so many ways.
 It eliminates power struggles, they know that after dinner they have a bath, brush their teeth and go to bed, it’s just what happens at that time of day.

 They learn that cleaning up after themselves is expected rather than them expecting YOU to do it.
 It is so easy to fall into the trap of doing it yourself because it’s quicker and easier than fighting with a three-year-old right?

 But you have to see that ‘disagreement’ is part of the investment of having an independent child further down the line.